 What to Avoid:

-Junk food isn’t nutritious and, though it may be easier to order pizza or grab something sugary on the go, it won’t provide the necessary benefits to help sustain you and keep you on track.
+on the go, it won’t provide the necessary benefits to help sustain and keep you on track.

-These activities don’t aid productivity, in fact, they can hinder it or actually make you feel more tired than you are.
+These activities don’t aid in efficiency.
+In fact, they can hinder or make you feel more tired than you are.
 Go for an activity that gets you moving, breathing and relaxes your mind without putting it to sleep.

 Though you may think it’s your best friend during finals, too much caffeine has adverse effects and can actually cause you to crash in the end.
 Positive study break activities help with longer-term focus – not just the spurts of energy that caffeine delivers.

-, it’s not beneficial for you to eat a large meal if you’re looking to continue your studies.
-Too much food will make you feel tired and lethargic so opt for lighter meals spread out throughout your study process.
+When you're in the thick of studying, it's easy to wait until you are absolutely starving to stop for a meal; however, it’s not beneficial for you to eat a large meal if you’re looking to continue your studies.
+Too much food will make you feel tired and lethargic, so opt for lighter meals spread out throughout your study process.